2028 European Men's Handball Championship bidding process: Switzerland

 Before joining up with Spain and Portugal, Switzerland submitted a solo bid, under the slogan New heights For Handball.
-The preliminary round would be in Basel, Lausanne and Zürich, while the main round groups would be in Lausanne and Zürich.
+The preliminary round would be in Basel, Lausanne and Zurich, while the main round groups would be in Lausanne and Zurich.
 The final weekend would be held in Geneva.
 Every venue met the EHF's requirements.
 The Swiss' solo bid ended since Switzerland joined the Spain and Portugal bid.

 The 5 venues that were proposed for Switzerland's bid are the following: